 10 William St

-Sydney knows no better tiramisu than the pie at 10 William St (although there’s a surprise on this list that might compete).
+Sydney knows no better tiramisu than the pie at 10 William St (although there’s a surprise further down this list that might compete).

-Although, almost everything here is equally exciting, from the pitch-perfect focaccia with olive oil, and the must-try pretzel with whipped bottarga, to the regularly rotating house made pasta dishes all served to an ambitiously high standard.
+And yes, while that tiramisu is god-tier, almost all the great Italian food here is equally exciting, from the pitch-perfect focaccia with olive oil, and the must-try pretzel with whipped bottarga, to the regularly rotating house made pasta dishes all served to an ambitiously high standard.
+Expect some truly excellent service as well, making 10 William Street an all-rounder and, to many, the best Italian restaurant in Sydney.
+The 10 William Street kitchen is classic Italian cuisine done perfectly, consistently and playfully.

 Address: 10 William Street, Paddington